The Early Years (1913-1929)

 Speaking of the furniture: actor Denver Pyle was driving by when he saw workers just dumping old beds, chairs and tables into the parking lot.
 Pyle did a quick negotiation, bought everything for the bargain price of $300, and made a quick profit by selling pieces to curious passers-by.
 It probably helped that he claimed every bed had been the site of Errol Flynn’s greatest sexual conquests.

 The new Garden of Allah didn’t last long — the old clientele had abandoned the hotel in droves during the long months of renovation, and didn’t return in force when it reopened in October.
 In 1956 Whitney and Murphy sold the property to Frank Ehrhart for a loss.

 Erhrhart tried to juice his profits by subdividing the existing bungalows, to no avail.
 In 1957 he sold the property to Moe Markowitz for a mere $275,000.

-Markowitz managed to hold on to the hotel longer than his predecessors by instituting time-based pricing at the bar: at the 4:00 PM drinks cost 40¢, and at midnight they cost $1.20.
-The cheap drinks managed to pack the bar with penniless drunks, along with the armies hookers and pickpockets that preyed on them.
+Markowitz managed to hold on to the hotel longer than his predecessors by instituting time-based pricing at the bar: at 4:00 PM drinks cost 40¢, and at midnight they cost $1.20.
+The cheap drinks managed to pack the bar with penniless drunks, and armies of hookers and pickpockets that preyed on them.
 But it was a short-term solution to what was proving to be a long-term problem.